nodenv/nodenv-each/README.md

 ## Installation

 To install nodenv-each, clone this repository into your nodenv plugins directory.
-(You'll need a recent version of nodenv that supports plugin bundles.)

 ```
 $ mkdir -p "$(nodenv root)"/plugins